Peter Drucker

-Peter Ferdinand Drucker (/ˈdrʌkər/; /de/; November 19, 1909 – November 11, 2005) was an Austrian American management consultant, educator, and author, whose writings contributed to the philosophical and practical foundations of modern management theory.
+Peter Ferdinand Drucker (/ˈdrʌkər/; /de/; 19 November 1909 – 11 November 2005) was an Austrian American management consultant, educator, and author, whose writings contributed to the philosophical and practical foundations of modern management theory.
 He was also a leader in the development of management education, and contributed to the popularization of the concepts known as management by objectives and self-control, and he has been described as "the champion of management as a serious discipline".

 Drucker's books and articles, both scholarly and popular, explored how humans are organized across the business, government, and nonprofit sectors of society.
 He is one of the best-known and most widely influential thinkers and writers on the subject of management theory and practice.
 His writings have predicted many of the major developments of the late twentieth century, including privatization and decentralization; the rise of Japan to economic world power; the decisive importance of marketing; and the emergence of the information society with its necessity of lifelong learning.
 In 1959, Drucker coined the term "knowledge worker", and later in his life considered knowledge-worker productivity to be the next frontier of management.

 Biography

 Drucker grew up in what he referred to as a "liberal" Lutheran Protestant household in Austria-Hungary.
 His mother Caroline Bondi had studied medicine and his father Adolf Drucker was a lawyer and high-level civil servant.
 Drucker was born in Vienna, Austria, in the 19th district of Vienna-Döbling.
 He grew up in a home where intellectuals, high government officials, and scientists would meet to discuss new ideas.
 These included Joseph Schumpeter, Friedrich Hayek and Ludwig von Mises.
 Hans Kelsen was his uncle.

 After graduating from Döbling Gymnasium in 1927, Drucker found few opportunities for employment in post-World War I Vienna, so he moved to Hamburg, Germany, first working as an apprentice at an established cotton trading company, then as a journalist, writing for Der Österreichische Volkswirt (The Austrian Economist).
 Drucker then moved to Frankfurt, where he took a job at the Daily Frankfurter General-Anzeiger.
 While in Frankfurt, he also earned a doctorate in international law and public law from the Goethe University Frankfurt in 1931.

 In 1933, Drucker was a lecturer at Frankfurt when the Nazi regime took over.
 After the Nazi commissar appointed to oversee the university dismissed all the Jewish professors, Drucker left Germany within 48 hours for England.
 In London, he worked as a security analyst for an insurance company, then as the chief economist at a private bank.
-While in London, Drucker regularly attended John Maynard Keynes seminars at Cambridge University, discovering that he was interested in "the behavior of people" while Keynes and other students focused on "the behavior of commodities."
+While in London, Drucker regularly attended John Maynard Keynes seminars at Cambridge University, discovering that he was interested in "the behaviour of people" while Keynes and other students focused on "the behaviour of commodities."